Unbiased Carpet Buying Information for Homeowners

 The last time I checked, all four of these Giant National Carpet Retailers use OTHER companies to facilitate their carpet sales, in-home measuring and installation services.
 They just sell you the carpet and take the lions share of the profits right off the top!
 Why do you think they require you to pay for the entire job in-full upfront?

-Once they have all your money and have their profit, you may have a hard time getting anyone to help you or take responsibility for making things right.
-This means if you ever have a carpet problem or complaint, they are already done doing business with you.
-They will simply refer you to the carpet manufacturer, the carpet installation company or the padding manufacturer to seek a remedy.
-Of those three, it is unlikely that any will accept responsibility for you complaint.
+Once they have all your money and have their profit from your sale, you may have a hard time getting anyone to help you or take responsibility for making things right, if anything goes wrong!
+This means if you ever have a carpet problem concern or complaint, these big box retailers are already done doing business with you.
+They will simply refer you to the carpet manufacturer, the carpet installation company or the padding manufacturer for you to seek a remedy.
+Of those three, it is unlikely that any will want to accept responsibility for you complaint.
 They will all blame the other guy....
 Until you get tired of calling and calling...
+Sound familiar?

-You need to buy from an honest and reputable carpet dealer!
+This is why you need to buy from an honest and reputable, locally owned carpet dealer!
+Let me tell you why...

 What does this all mean to YOU the homeowner?

-With so many fingers in the pie it is not too hard to figure out that you might end up paying way too much for your new carpet.
+With so many fingers in the pie it is not too hard to figure out that you might end up paying way too much for your new carpet or flooring purchase.

 These four nationally advertised conglomerates take a large chunk of the profit right off the top and then let all the other privately held companies and independent sales contractors each have a shot at making more money from your purchase.